 The FEIE rules are complicated, so it’s recommended to both read the IRS information and to check with a US tax adviser (Greenback Expat Tax Services have a guide on FEIE) if your unique situation will qualify, and which portions of your income may qualify.

 The most important starting point though, to even consider FEIE, is that you must pass one of the below tests:

 Bona Fide Residence Test

-The bona fide residence test would indicate that you have residence abroad, this can be proven in a number of ways but these are some essential considerations:
+The bona fide residence test indicates that you have legal residence abroad.
+This can be proven in a number of ways but these are some of the essential considerations:

-- You need to have spent at least a whole, complete tax year (Jan to Dec) residing in a single country.
+- You need to have spent at least a whole, complete tax year (January to December) residing in a single country.
 You are allowed to travel, and even visit the USA, but it must be clear that you actually do reside abroad.
-Meaning, no more than 90 days visiting the US (the fewer days the better though) and clear proof of residence abroad.
+Meaning, you can spend no more than 90 days visiting the US (the fewer days the better though) and must still demonstrate clear proof of residence abroad.
 This could include being physically in the country most of the time, having property, having legal residence and/or tax residence, having family in the country, etc. But the final determination is at the discretion of the IRS.

-- You can claim bona fide residence for a partial year but only once you have completed a full tax year.
-Essentially, if you wanted to apply from June 2019, you would defer your taxes for June to Dec 2019, and after Dec 2020, once residing in a country for the whole of 2020, you can then qualify for bona fide residence on the basis of 2020 and add those months from 2019.
+- You can claim bona fide residence for a partial year, but only once you have completed a full tax year.
+Essentially, if you wanted to apply from June 2019, you would defer your taxes for June to December of 2019, and after December 2020, once you have resided in a country for the whole of 2020, you can then qualify for bona fide residence on the basis of 2020 and add those months from 2019.